malramsay64/phd-thesis/01_Methods/Computational_Methods.md

 # Computational Methods

-The nature of using simulations to model a chemical system, requires using computers for both running the simulations, and for the follow-up analysis of large volumes of data.
+Using computer simulations to model a chemical system, requires computers for both running the simulations, and the follow-up analysis of the large volumes of data generated.
-This requires the development of software to perform the custom simulation and analysis required for new research.
+This custom simulations and analysis required for new research requires the development of software to perform the calculations.
-The use of computing for research has existed for as long as the computer itself.
+The use of computing for research has existed as long as the computer itself.
-The development of Monte Carlo methods in 1946, attributed to Stanislaw Ulam, [@Mazhdrakov2018] from a neat idea into something useful was a conversations with Jon Von Neumann who realised the usefulness of the newly constructed ENIAC computer for solving these problems.
+The development of Monte Carlo methods in 1946, attributed to Stanislaw Ulam, [@Mazhdrakov2018] came about from conversations with Jon Von Neumann who realised the usefulness of the newly constructed ENIAC computer for solving these problems.
 This research was made possible by the programming efforts of